craftcms/docs/docs/getting-started-tutorial/environment/stack.md

 If you’ve not installed Craft CMS yet, that’s okay.
 You can either point to the directory to be created, or come back to this step after installation.

 At this point, it’ll be a good idea to create a folder on your disk you’ll use for setting up projects if you don’t already have one.
-We’ll assume here that you use `~/projects/`, which is the same as `/Users/bjorn/projects` on a Mac.
+We’ll assume here that you use `~/projects/`, which is the same as `/Users/oli/projects` on a Mac.
 Each project should live in a subfolder.
 In this case we’ll install Craft CMS in a project folder called `tutorial`.
-The full path on macOS will look like `/Users/bjorn/projects/tutorial`, and on Windows it would look like `C:\Users\bjorn\projects\tutorial`.
+The full path on macOS will look like `/Users/oli/projects/tutorial`, and on Windows it would look like `C:\Users\oli\projects\tutorial`.

 ::: warning
 The home folder path alias `~/` can only be used on macOS and Linux.
-With Windows, you must supply the full path instead, like `C:\Users\bjorn\projects\tutorial`.
+With Windows, you must supply the full path instead, like `C:\Users\oli\projects\tutorial`.
 :::

 1. Once you’ve created a project folder, navigate to it in your terminal: